GravityPDF/gravity-pdf-documentation/docs/v6/users/entry-block-perk-support.md

 You can include a PDF Download link in any of the Entry Block's variations using either [the [gravitypdf] shortcode](shortcodes-and-mergetags.md#building-the-shortcode), or the [PDF merge tag](shortcodes-and-mergetags.md#building-the-merge-tag) in combination with a _Button_ block.

 :::info
 If you are not [filtering entries by the current logged-in user](https://gravitywiz.com/documentation/gravity-forms-entry-blocks/?ref=78#who-can-view-entries), you should enable the signed URL feature.
 Signed URLs are supported for both [the [gravitypdf] shortcode](shortcodes-and-mergetags.md#signed-optional) and [PDF merge tags](shortcodes-and-mergetags.md#signed).
-Found out more [by reviewing the PDF Permissions section](#permissions).
+Find out more [by reviewing the PDF Permissions section](#permissions).
 :::

 ![The frontend Table variant showing a new custom column to download PDFs for the Gravity Wiz Entry Block perk](https://resources.gravitypdf.com/uploads/2022/05/gravity-wiz-entry-block-table-variant-front-end-2.png)